Neal Lehrman, DDS, MS

 UMDNJ-NJDS – 1999-2004

-Co-Lead investigator in NIDR and private funded clinical trial to determine source of proprioception of endosseous implants in canine model.
+Co-Lead investigator in NIDR and privately funded clinical trial to determine the source of proprioception of endosseous implants in canine model.
 Done in conjunction with Dept. Of Prosthodontics and Biomaterials and Dept. of Neurosciences.
 Both ramped and ballistic loads were placed on the implants while nerve impulse recordings of the IAN were taken to determine outputs vs. non implant controls.
 Abstract published in AOJ.

 Morristown Memorial Hospital – 2001-2008

-Co-lead investigator in study designed to determine the connection between the presence of IL-1 Beta in patients who presented with chronic periodontitis and acute myocardial infarction.
+Co-lead investigator in a study designed to determine the connection between the presence of IL-1 Beta in patients who presented with chronic periodontitis and acute myocardial infarction.
 One hundred patients were selected from the E.D.
 And levels of CK, Troponin and Endotoxin levels were analyzed.
 Results published in NJDA and Journal Of Periodontology.

 1. Journal of Periodontology